fod/simulation/README.md

 - README.md; this file
 - [requirements.txt](requirements.txt); a list of Python packages required to run the notebook
 - .gitignore; a git support file which may be safely ignored
-- [data/](data/); a directory containing the source data for thsi project, as well as the data key and licence.
+- [data/](data/); a directory containing the source data for this project, as well as the data key and licence.

 ## Requirements